Backup and disaster recovery for Azure managed disks

 - The data must be protected and recoverable.

 - The server must be available for use.

-The disaster recovery plan might require maintaining a replica of the database in a different region as a backup.
-Depending on the requirements for server availability and data recovery, the solution might range from an active-active or active-passive replica site to periodic offline backups of the data.
+Depending on your requirements for server availability and data recovery, solutions could range from an active-active or active-passive replica site to periodic offline backups of the data.
 Relational databases, such as SQL Server and Oracle, provide various options for replication.
 For SQL Server, use SQL Server Always On Availability Groups for high availability.

 NoSQL databases, like MongoDB, also support replicas for redundancy.
 The replicas for high availability are used.